-Reims, Soissons.
+Soissons, Reims.
+Soissons Cathedral is a fine example of the rapid changes which took place in architecture at the end of the 12th century.
 Reims Cathedral, the coronation church of the French monarchy, begun 1211, is a landmark in the development of High Gothic with the first appearance of bar tracery and classicising portal sculpture.
 At the church of St Rémi the heavy Romanesque nave contrasts with the light Early-Gothic choir.
-Soissons Cathedral is a fine example of the rapid changes which took place in architecture at the end of the 12th century.

 St-Denis.
 On the outskirts of Paris, the burial place of French kings, St-Denis was an abbey of the highest significance in politics and in the history of architecture.
 In the 1140s the choir was rebuilt, and the pointed arches, rib vaulting and skeletal structure warrant the claim that this was the first Gothic building.
 100 years later the new nave inaugurated the Rayonnant style of Gothic with windows occupying the maximum possible area.
 First of two nights in Chartres.

-Eurostar (1st class, standard premier); coach travel; hotel accommodation; breakfasts and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Train travel by Eurostar (Standard Premier); coach travel; hotel accommodation; breakfasts and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hôtel du Golf de l’Ailette, Chamouille: a comfortable 3-star located a short drive from Laon in an attractive position by a lake.
+Hôtel du Golf de l’Ailette, Chamouille: a comfortable 4-star located a short drive from Laon in an attractive position by a lake.
 Hotel Le Grand Monarque, Chartres: a centrally located 4-star hotel.
-Hotel Mercure Amiens: a modern 3-star hotel near to the cathedral.
+Hotel Mercure Amiens: a modern 4-star hotel near to the cathedral.
 Single rooms are doubles for sole use throughout.

-There is a fair amount of walking and standing around.
-Some long coach journeys.
+There is a fair amount of walking and standing around, as well as some long coach journeys.
 You should be able to lift your luggage on and off the train and wheel it within the station.
 Average distance by coach per day: 89 miles.